 Our communities are counting on the incoming Biden administration to repair the damage left behind by the EPA.
 Fixing these Trump-era rollbacks is just the beginning of building a healthy, safe, pollution-free future:

-- Mercury and Air Toxics Standards—EPA rescinded the “appropriate and necessary” finding of the MATS rule, weakening its foundation.
+- Mercury and Air Toxics Standards—The Trump EPA rescinded the “appropriate and necessary” finding of the MATS rule, weakening its foundation.
 Mercury is a potent brain toxin for babies and children that comes from coal plants.
+[President Biden has signaled his commitment to fixing the Mercury and Air Toxics Standards in an Executive Order.]

 - Power Sector Standards—EPA rescinded America’s Clean Power Plan, which was the most significant climate-fighting policy on the books, replacing it with a much weaker plan that does not meaningfully address carbon dioxide emissions from power plants.

-- Air Toxics Loophole—The new loophole in the Clean Air Act allows large industrial facilities nationwide to avoid complying with rigorous limits on hazardous air pollutants such as benzene.
+- Air Toxics Loophole—The Trump-era loophole in the Clean Air Act allows large industrial facilities nationwide to avoid complying with rigorous limits on hazardous air pollutants such as benzene.